rocky-linux/documentation/docs/guides/installation.md

 Once you are satisfied with your choices for the various installation tasks, click the <kbd>Begin Installation</kbd> button on the main *Installation Summary* screen.

-The installation will begin, and the installer will show the progress of the installation.
+The installation will begin, and the installation program will show the progress of the installation.
 When the installation begins, various tasks will begin running in the background, such as partitioning the disk, formatting the partitions or LVM volumes, checking for and resolving software dependencies, writing the operating system to the disk, and so on.

 !!!
 Note